-Date Deliverable Status 2017 Promote multi-hypothesis methods to the wider community Completed by organizing a session at the AGU Fall Meeting.
-2018 Publish MAAT v1.0 model description paper.
+Date Deliverable Status 2017 Promote multi-hypothesis methods to the wider community Completed 2018 by organizing a session at the AGU Fall Meeting.
+Publish MAAT v1.0 model description paper.
+In ravious and posted as a 2018 rubish MAAT VI.0 model description paper.
 In review and posted as a discussion paper in GMDD 2018 Publish MAAT code open source on GitHub website.
 Completed 2018 Contribute to TRENDY model ensemble and GCP.
 Completed